workmanlike14/TidyData/README.md

 This R script takes the raw data files and process them into a tidy data set according to the course project instructions.

 The script completes the following tasks:
 * checks to see if files are in working directory, and if not downloads zip file and unzips them into the working directory.
-(The files can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI HAR Dataset.zip.)
+(The files can be found here: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI HAR Dataset.zip".)
 * reads the data files into R
 * merges the training and test datasets into one dataframe with feature labels
 * subsets to keep only measurements with mean and standard deviation.
 NOTE: this is interpreted as variables with "mean" or "std" and DID NOT include additional vectors that averaged signals in a signal window sample, stored as six angle() variables.
 Reason for not including: these variables appear to not be means or standard deviations of measurements.